Menu

 The Weymouth Back River rises from several ponds and swamps, including Whitman’s Pond in Weymouth.
 It flows for about 10 miles, and empties into the Atlantic Ocean at Hingham Bay, downstream of the park, and just south of Grape Island and Slate Island.

 River herring swim upstream from the ocean to Whitman’s Pond every year to spawn.
-You may be able to catch a glimpse of them in April, at Herring Run Pool Park and Stephen Rennie Herring Run Park in Jackson Square, Weymouth or at Iron Hill Park.
+You may be able to catch a glimpse of them in the springtime, at Herring Run Pool Park and Stephen Rennie Herring Run Park in Jackson Square, Weymouth or at Iron Hill Park.

 Abigail Adams State Park, Bridge Street, Weymouth, MA, USA